LitExtension Blog

 By thoroughly evaluating these considerations, you can make an informed decision about whether Shopify Headless Commerce is the right fit for your business needs.
 Consequently, you'll be better prepared for the transition to go for this modern eCommerce model.

-Kotn, TASCHEN, Allbirds, Victoria Beckham Beauty, and Inkbox are all five standout Shopify headless examples.
+Kotn, TASCHEN, Allbirds, Victoria Beckham Beauty, Inkbox, and more are all standout Shopify headless examples.
 Below, we’ll break down what each brand built and what they achieved.

 1. Kotn